acl-org/ethics-tutorial/README.md

 The tutorial and its materials* were presented in English.
 It was structured as per the proposal, in seven segments, each approximately 30 minutes long.
 It was participatory in nature, requiring the audience to work in groups on synthetic problematic abstracts written by the proposers that represent common ethical issues experienced by ethics review chairs.
 This required a good facilitator-to-group ratio, to ensure all of the participants had a chance to reflect, contribute and be heard, and for the facilitators to keep the session on track.

-*<sub>(Due to the sensitive nature of our EACL 2023 participants' contribution, we have scrubbed the QR coded and shortlinked materials of their presence; if any party wants to access the original document we have these archived but not in this repository nor linked to here.
-Please contact us directly)</sub>
+*<sub>(Due to the sensitive nature of our EACL 2023 participants' contribution, we have scrubbed the QR coded and shortlinked materials of their presence; if any party wants to access the original document we have these archived but not in this repository nor linked to here; please contact us directly)</sub>

 |**Segment Topic**                                             |**Led By**             |
 |--------------------------------------------------------------|-----------------------|